w3f/polkadot-wiki/docs/learn-account-generation.md

 Other calls work exactly the same - if a multi-sig wants to become a Council member, the candidacy request has to come from the multi-sig, but be signed (re-requested) from each signatory until the threshold is reached.

-Signatories should be in constant off-chain communication to prevent many pending transactions and crossed communication lines on-chain.
+Signatories should communicate off-chain to prevent many pending transactions and crossed communication lines on-chain.

 ## Parity Signer